+Additional LAP Guidance

+Please use the following questions for LAP planning, as this information will be reported in the annual

+Students identified as eligible to participate in LAP services are considered LAP-eligible students for purposes of developing a plan for spending LAP funds.
+LEAs and schools are encouraged to use the WISSP to guide program design and implementation.
+LAP-eligible students may be selected for program participation in accordance with LAP program requirements, identified needs, and comprehensive plans.
+Students selected to participate in LAP services are considered LAP-served students for purposes of LAP enrollment and data reporting.

-Additional LAP Guidance LAP Planning Please use the following questions for LAP planning, as this information will be reported in the annual LAP Student Data Report: How will you use student data to identify students for LAP services and determine which services are appropriate?
-How will you use student data to monitor progress?
-How will you formally review student progress?
-How will you use student data to determine whether students are ready to exit LAP services?
-How will you review the implementation effectiveness of your supplemental curriculum/interventions?
-(For example: If you observe that a group of students receiving the same intervention are not progressing as expected, how are you determining whether the intervention itself is not effective or if it is not being implemented with fidelity?)
-What method will you use to calculate months of growth?
-LAP Assurance, The Annual LAP Student Data Report is due by July 1st each year completed in EDS: Resources, and Report the amount of academic growth of LAP students; Required Report the number of students who gained at least one year of academic Reporting growth; and Describe the specific practices, activities, and programs used by each Describe the specific practices, activities, and programs used by each Describe the specific practices, activities, and programs used by each Degrained K. A Intensive building that received LAP funding (see LAP guiding questions above).
-Required K-4 Intensive Literacy Improvement For any student who received a score of basic or below basic on the 3rd grade statewide student assessment in ELA in the previous school year, the school district Strategy must implement an intensive reading and literacy improvement strategy from a state menu of best practices or an alternate strategy.
-For any school where 40% or more of the tested students (per state calculation) receive a score of basic or below basic on the 3rd grade statewide student assessment in ELA in the previous school year, the school district must implement an intensive reading and literacy improvement strategy from a state menu of best practices or an alternate strategy, to be approved by OSPI, for all students in grades K-4 at the school.
-Strengthening Student Educational Outcomes: Menus and Reports The ELA, Mathematics, and Behavior Menus of Best Practices and Strategies identify evidence- and research-based practices that will increase student academic and/or non-academic growth for all students in the state.
-These menus are reviewed and updated online annually by July 1.
-The WSIPP Inventory of Evidence- and Research-Based Practices: Washington's K-12 Learning Assistance Program identifies practices, strategies, and programs that are shown to improve student outcomes.
-The LAP Student Data Report is submitted to the legislature annually by January 1.
+LAP Student Data Report:

+- How will you use student data to identify students for LAP services and determine which services are appropriate? - How will you use student data to monitor progress?
+How will you formally review student progress? - How will you use student data to determine whether students are ready to exit LAP services? - How will you review the implementation effectiveness of your supplemental curriculum/interventions?
+(For example: If you observe that a group ofstudents receiving the same intervention are not progressing as expected, how are you determining whether the intervention itself is not effective or if it is not being implemented with fidelity?) - What method will you use to calculate months of growth?

+The Annual LAP Student Data Report is due by July 1st each year completed in EDS:

+- Report the amount of academic growth of LAP students - Report the number of students who gained at least one year of academic growth; and - specific practices, activities, and programs used by each building that received LAP funding (see LAP quiding questions above).

+Strengthening Student Educational Outcomes: Menus and Reports

+LEAs may provide academic and nonacademic interventions and services to students who are eligible and selected to be served through LAP funds.
+These interventions and services should align with the identified needs of eligible students and the LEA's comprehensive plan.

+Currently, LEAs are encouraged to budget and expend LAP funding using the components of the WISSP.
+These components include needs assessments, integration and coordination of supports, establishing community partnerships, and data-driven decision making.